+Policies related to parks and recreational facilities are in Chapter 5, Public Facilities, Services, and Infrastructure Element.

+To preserve, protect, and enhance the unique scenic resources in Ventura County, and ensure access to scenic resources within Ventura County for present and future generations.

+COS-3.1 Scenic Roadways

+The County shall protect the visual character of scenic resources visible from state or County designated scenic roadways.
+(RDR)

+Tree Canopy

-cies related to parks and recreational facilities are in Chapter 5, Public Facilities, Services, and structure Element.
-COS-3 To preserve, protect, and enhance the unique scenic resources in Ventura County, and ensure access to scenic resources within Ventura County for present and future generations.
-COS-3.1 Scenic Roadways The County shall protect the visual character of scenic resources visible from state or County designated scenic roadways.
-(RDR) COS-3.2 EJ CAP Tree Canopy The County shall encourage the planting of trees and the protection of existing urban forests and native woodlands, savannahs, and tree canopy throughout the county, including along State or County designated scenic roadways and in residential and commercial zones throughout the county, especially those located within designated disadvantaged communities.
-(MPSP, RDR) COS-3.3 CAP Utility Undergrounding Priority The County shall give overhead utility undergrounding within high fire hazard areas and Scenic Resource Areas first priority when allocating County Utility Undergrounding Funds.
-(MPSP, FB) COS-3.4 Visual Impacts from Reservoirs The County shall ensure that reservoirs are not sited on prominent ridgelines and that new reservoirs are well-screened with native vegetation and berms and, if possible, are undergrounded.
-(RDR) COS-3.5 Ridgeline and Hilltop Preservation The County shall ensure that ridgelines and major hilltops remain undeveloped and that discretionary development is sited and designed to remain below significant ridgelines, except as required for communication or similar facilities.
+The County shall encourage the planting of trees and the protection of existing urban forests and native woodlands, savannahs, and tree canopy throughout the county, including along State or County designated scenic roadways and in residential and commercial zones throughout the county, especially those located within designated disadvantaged communities.
+(MPSP, RDR)

+Utility Undergrounding Priority

+The County shall give overhead utility undergrounding within high fire hazard areas and Scenic Resource Areas first priority when allocating County Utility Undergrounding Funds.
+(MPSP, FB)

+COS-3.4 Visual Impacts from Reservoirs

+The County shall ensure that reservoirs are not sited on prominent ridgelines and that new reservoirs are well-screened with native vegetation and berms and, if possible, are undergrounded.
+(RDR)

+COS-3.5 Ridgeline and Hilltop Preservation

+The County shall ensure that ridgelines and major hilltops remain undeveloped and that discretionary development is sited and designed to remain below significant ridgelines, except as required for communication or similar facilities.
 (RDR)